 A UX researcher is a professional who systematically studies users who are a product’s primary target, collecting and analyzing the data that will be useful for the design process.
 Companies can only create products or offer services that people want and expect to survive; UX researchers help increase the odds by discovering what customers like and seeing that it’s incorporated into the offering.

-So, we see that certifed UX/UI design researchers are valuable assets that any company needs to get inside the heads of potential customers and figure out what will give them good experiences, which consequently will lead to better sales and improved customer loyalty.
+So, we see that certified UI UX design researchers are valuable assets that any company needs to get inside the heads of potential customers and figure out what will give them good experiences, leading to better sales and improved customer loyalty.
 How much is that kind of occupation worth to a business?
 Let’s find out.

-Also Read: UX/UI Designer Salary: What Can You Expect in 2023?
+Also Read: UX/UI Designer Salary: What Can You Expect?

 What’s the Average UX Researcher Salary in the United States?

-Before breaking down our salary figures based on varying factors, let’s talk about the actual average UX salary for IT professionals in the United States.
+Before breaking down our salary figures based on varying factors, let’s talk about the average UX salary for IT professionals in the United States.
 You would think there would be just one number, but that’s not true.
-Each job-finding website has its own sources and reporting methods, so let’s list examples of an average annual UX researcher salary as the most popular job sites have reported them.
+Each job-finding website has its own sources and reporting methods.
+Let’s list examples of an average annual UX researcher salary as the most popular job sites have reported them.

 UX Researcher Salary Breakdown